The 6 Best Energy Gels for Runners

 UCAN gels help you maintain a stable blood sugar level for more consistent energy, endurance, hunger control, and overall metabolic health.
 If you don’t like the idea of consuming a lot of sugar, then UCAN Edge may also be the right fit for you.

-UCAN Edge Gel has two cons:
+UCAN Edge Gel cons:

 • While UCAN claims one Edge packet can provide 75+ minutes of sustained energy without sugar or caffeine, because there are less carbs per serving, you may have to take them more frequently.